This is our fourth visit.

 Named after General George Washington.
 This green space is where the colonists experimented with a variety of plants.
 It was reported that hemp plants, mulberry trees (for silk worms), ginseng, snakeroot and sassafras were planted in around this square.

 You are now 2 blocks from beautiful Emmet Park where you'll find historic monuments, artifacts and walkways leading to River Street.
 Also just 3 blocks to the Waving Girl Monument.
-See her statue, with her dog, along East River Street.
+See her statue along East River Street.
 She is famous for greeting ships as they arrived in the harbor-- for over 44 years!

 WARREN SQUARE at Habersham & and Julian St.